inmanta/inmanta-core/docs/language.rst

 A typedef statement creates a new literal type which is based on one of the basic types with an additional constraint.
 A typedef statement starts with the ``typedef`` keyword, followed by a name that identifies the type.
+This name should be a valid variable name, not colliding with an other name in this namespace.
-This name should start with a lowercase character and is followed by uppercase and lowercase characters, numbers, a dash and an underscore.
-After name an expression follows which is started by the ``matching`` keyword.
+After the name an expression follows which is started by the ``matching`` keyword.
 The expression is either an Inmanta expression or a regular expression.
 A regular expression is demarcated with slashes.

 Inmanta expressions can use logical operators such as greater than, smaller than, equality and